baileymbeck/News-Scraper/README.md

 # News-Scraper
-This project is exercise in data scrapping, is utilizes ​
+This project is exercise in data scrapping, is utilizes axios, cheerio, express, mongoose, and morgan to pull data from the New York Times site.

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)